 This newness changes our whole lives.
 Our old lives stuck in sin are gone; we are made new as God’s children forever.

-Take some time to learn and review these key points and memorize and meditate on some of these Scripture passages so that you can be ready to share.
-After all, the more comfortable you become with the message, the more excited you will be to share the good news of Jesus with others.
+Why don’t you spend some time right now learning and reviewing these key points?
+And take time to memorize and meditate on some of these Scripture passages so that you can be ready to share.

 You are now able to share this life-changing message with those who need it.
 Knowing the message makes evangelism less intimidating.
 And like any learned skill, the more you do it, the better you become.